Skip to main content

 Lab Alumni

-Alumni from our lab are engaged in a wide range of career paths.
-Summer students and temporary technicians have taken a wide array of jobs after graduation including ski patrol, lab manager, medical student, graduate student, veterinary student, conservation coordinator, and world traveler.
-Former students and postdocs are working across North America, in Europe, and in South America and they include faculty at universities working in positions focused on research, extension, or teaching, or some combination of those options.
+Alumni from our lab group are engaged in a wide range of career paths.
+Summer students and temporary technicians have taken jobs after graduation including ski patrol, lab manager, medical student, graduate student, veterinary student, conservation coordinator, and world traveler.
+Former students and postdocs are working across North America, in Europe, and in South America and they include faculty at universities working in positions focused on research, extension, teaching, or some combination.
 It’s always exciting to hear from our alumni, so if you are reading this page, please let us know where you are now!

 This list below shows a selection of lab alumni and their current jobs, demonstrating the types of career opportunities open to people with training from our lab and the Department of Entomology at MSU.
 Studying this subject along with your experiences working in a lab, farm, or classroom setting can take you far!